Explore our expert-made templates & start with the right one for you.

-RabbitMQ is a general purpose message broker that supports protocols including, MQTT, AMQP, and STOMP.
+What is RabbitMQ?
+RabbitMQ is a general purpose message broker that supports protocols including MQTT, AMQP, and STOMP.
 It can deal with high-throughput use cases, such as online payment processing.
 It can handle background jobs or act as a message broker between microservices.

+What is Apache Kafka?
 Kafka is a message bus developed for high-ingress data replay and streams.
-Kafka is a durable message broker that enables applications to process, persist and re-process streamed data.
+Kafka is a durable message broker that enables applications to process, persist, and re-process streamed data.
 Kafka has a straightforward routing approach that uses a routing key to send messages to a topic.

 Kafka vs RabbitMQ – Differences in Architecture